d-cook/Objects/README.md

 **How is this possible?**

 The "things" in a computer exist only as *representations* -- in other words, it's all just structured information.
-Traditionally, everything is stored as raw data without any explicit structure, and software tools must transform it into a structural form that can be viewed or manipulated in some meaningful way.
-If instead, everything was stored in an explicit structural form *to begin with*, then you could modify everything *directly*, rather than being limited only to each software tools allows you to do.
-Everything will be composed of "objects" that can be assembled into any ad-hoc form.
+Traditionally, everything is stored as raw data without any explicit structure, and each software tool must convert it into a structure that can be viewed or manipulated in some meaningful way.
+If instead, everything was stored in an explicit structural form *to begin with*, then you could *directly* modify everything however you want, rather than being limited only to what each software tool allows.
+And since "code" is nothing more than structured information for "what to do" ([code is data](https://blogs.mulesoft.com/dev/news-dev/code-is-data-data-is-code/)), it can all share the same model.
+Thus, everything will be composed of "objects" that can be assembled into any ad-hoc form.  this also allows you to create & modify all *tools & behaviors*.

-Furthermore, since "code" is nothing more than structured information for "what to do", it will be representated in the same way as everything else ([code as data](https://blogs.mulesoft.com/dev/news-dev/code-is-data-data-is-code/)).
-Thus by manipulating the structure of "things", one can also create & modify all *tools & behaviors*.

 **What will it look like?**